falue/tvPlayer/README.md

 - You can turn off the fancy effects.
 - The files do not auto-progress from one to another.
 Each video loops itself until you "switch the channel" (play the next file on the USB device).
 - Change the brightness of the video to match exposure times of the camera.
+- If everythings lost, theres a [green screen](assets/greenscreen/) button

 # Hardware
 Tested successfully on Raspberry 4 (Debian bullseye).